-Over the few seconds that it took for her to fall forward, with all of her weight behind her, the poor woman’s face contorted as she struggled to keep hold of the overhead strap and her balance.
-And then a look of utter defeat spread across her face as she finally gave up and let go of the strap.
+Over the few seconds that it took for her to fall forward, with all of her weight behind her, the poor woman’s face contorted as she struggled to keep hold of the overhead strap and maintain her balance.
+A look of utter defeat then spread across her face as she finally gave up and let go of the strap.

 Pressure on my upper torso increased enormously as the obese woman’s breasts pressed me hard against the inside wall of the bus.
-In my mind’s eye I could imagine the curved shape of my body bulging out from the outside view of the bus, as if in some children’s cartoon.
-The unfortunate woman and I were left for a few seconds face to face and speechless, gazing into each other’s wild and terrified eyes.
+In my mind’s eye I could imagine the curved shape of my body bulging out from the outside of the bus, as if in some children’s cartoon.
+The unfortunate woman and I remained face to face and speechless for a few seconds, gazing into each other’s wild and terrified eyes.

 “Oh sorry, sorry, sorry.
 SORRY!
 I’m really, really sorry.
 So SORRY”.